Montenegro, once part of Yugoslavia and independent of Serbia since 2006, has grandiose plans to become the self-proclaimed "Monaco of the Balkans".

 The cost of berthing a boat is less than half of that in the chic French resort of Antibes, and by next year Porto Montenegro will double its current marina capacity to 490 berths, providing one of the highest super yacht capacities worldwide.
 With also 40 small boutiques and five restaurants it looks set to become a must-visit destination on Kotor Bay, ten minutes from Tivat airport.

 Buyers from Italy, Switzerland, Britain and Russia have moved into over 100 apartments with a further 500 planned and there's a glamorous PuroBeach Club, a tennis and yacht club.
 Early investors at Porto Montenegro saw sales prices double in three years and half the hotel residences sold within three months of release last year says Corvette.
 Prices of completed property start from €310,000 for studios and €472,000 for two-bedroom apartments.
-Studios at the Regent Hotel, currently under construction, are €250,000 soaring to €6,500,000
+Studios at the Regent Hotel, currently under construction, are €250,000 soaring to €6,500,000 for four-bedrooms.

 On a nearby hillside, Lustica Bay (lusticabay.com) is also hoping for a slice of the yachting action with plans to create Montenegro's first 18-hole golf course alongside a modern marina, hotels and shop-filled harbour.